Physical Sciences Building

-The PSB will be seeking LEED Silver certification.
+The PSB is LEED Silver certified.

-The site for the PSB is referred to as 'the West Experiment Station (WES) site.'
+The site for the PSB was referred to as 'the West Experiment Station (WES) site.'
 This site was selected primarily for its proximity to the Chemistry and Physics departments in the neighboring buildings.
 The site occupies approximately 100,000 square feet and is bounded to the north by the Lederle Graduate Research Center (LGRC), to the west by Goessmann, to the east by North Pleasant Street, and to the south by the proposed pedestrian walkway known as 'Ellis Way.'

 West Experiment Station